lemasam/Food-Recipe/README.md

 ## Description:

-It's a Javascript program that prompts user to search meal of they choice and click on recipe in order to get indtruction on ingredients needed for your meal.
+It's a Javascript program that prompts user to search meal of they choice and click on recipe in order to get instruction on ingredients needed for your meal following below steps:
+1. Search for meal of your choice
+2. Click on recipe
+3. Instruction will be given on how to prepare selected meal

 ## Resources